 One look at the example file and the writer begins the tumble down the dark rabbit hole that is a comprehensive understanding of narrative structure.

-The Overall Story Throughline of The Fugitive rests under the Domain of Situation.
+The Objective Story Throughline of The Fugitive rests under the Domain of Situation.

 I Don't Get It